by Michael S. Clark (with help from Linda Clark Rossi)

 Mom participated in many activities while she was going to Madera High School.
 She, along with her sister Rosamond, were both members of Madera Girl Scout Troop No. 1.
 The Local Auduban Society was another club that Jackie was active in.
 She was also a Life Member of the California Scholarship Federation (CSF) at the High School, acted in school plays, participated on the school Debate Team, competed on the school tennis team, and she was a class officer at least once.
 She and other students also helped organize and run a carnival to raise money for the War Chest Fund.
 In addition to keeping up with all these activities, Mom sometimes also held a part-time job, working awhile for the Penny's Department Store in Madera, and another time at the catalog orders desk for Montgomery Wards.
 There were no doubt other jobs and activities that we don't know about.

-June 13, 1945 - Mom graduated as the valedictorian from Madera Union High School.
+June 13, 1945 - Mom graduates as the valedictorian from Madera Union High School.
 She gave a speech at the graduation ceremony on "Opportunities for Women in the World of Today".
 She was also honored as a "Gold Seal Bearer" with the California Scholarship Federation (CSF), and she received a $75 scholarship, which probably came from CSF.
 The picture of her below and left is probably her 1944-1945 Madera High School graduation picture.

 The family about 1951 or so moved to the south side of Santa Cruz to a large two-story house just off Morissey Boulevard on Holway Drive.
 Mom's parents Jack and Sidney were known to us as Granny and Grandpa, and my ealiest memories of them are from the mid 1950s when they were still in the Holway Drive house.
 Grandpa loved birds, and there was always a canary in this house, along with various other birds to keep Rosamond company.
 He also picked up a pet monkey in the late 1940s, right around the time when they first moved into the house.
 Granny's favorite aunt, the actress Constance Crawley, always had a pet monkey when Granny was growing up, so she always dreamed of having one herself.
 This monkey was supposed to be a friend for Rosamond, but it bit her one day, then bit Granny another time, so they avoided it altogether.
 However, the monkey adored Grandpa, so he he kept it around, even though everyone else was afraid of it.